 Be sure to thank the hiring manager for reading your letter, and summarize the reasons why he or she should contact you for an interview.
 You want to be enthusiastic and give your qualifications one last push.
 No need for contact info here, if you have it at the top.

 A simple closing like “Sincerely” or “Warm regards” is a safe, formal way to end your cover letter.

 Final Tips for Writing Your Cover Letter

-- Choosing simple fonts.
 Choosing an easy-to-read font like Garamond, Calibri, Times New Roman, or Helvetica will make sure your experience and qualifications will stand out.
 An unusual font can be distracting.
 And if you’re not sending electronically, make sure to print your cover letter on white or ecru resume paper.
-Pink or green paper might fit your personality better, but they’re hard to read and don’t come across as professional.
+Pink or green paper might fit your personality better, but they’re hard to read and don’t c ome across as professional.